What is Possible Scan Interference?

 To help identify the cause of the issue, one of the first things to take a look at is the Raw Scanner Output (RSO).
 To view this, follow the steps below:

-Open the issues page and click on the Possible Scan Interference issue
+Open the Issues Page and click on the Possible Scan Interference issue

 In cases where the scanner output is longer than can be shown in the portal, an option to download the output will be shown: